Sign in

 The slice count, determined by gantry rotation, sets systems apart.
 Common configurations include 16-slice for general studies and 64-slice, an industry standard enabling advanced scans like cardiac and perfusion studies.

-Premium systems offer 128, 256, 320+ slices, leveraging advanced detectors and software for detailed images in specialized applications.
+Premium systems offer 128, 256, and 320+ slices, leveraging advanced detectors and software for detailed images in specialized applications.

 Software Set